 Pakistan is still largely a cash-based, informal economy.
-The majority of transactions are conducted in cash, except for those that are very large and require a bank draft or pay order.
+The majority of transactions are conducted in cash, except for large ones requiring a bank draft or pay order.
 Several studies suggest that up to 60 percent of the economy is informal, with the majority of local companies, particularly SMEs, undocumented and outside the tax net.

-A number of government departments have started to offer services via the Internet.
+A number of government departments have started to offer services via internet.
 In the private sector, four Pakistani airlines now offer e-ticketing and almost all local banks offer online banking services.
 In addition, last year, the State Bank of Pakistan (SBP) issued No-Objection Certificates to five applicants for initiating digital banking services.
-This segment of the economy is expected to grow steadily as there are approximately 44.6 million Internet subscribers in Pakistan and this figure is expected double during the next five years.
+This segment of the economy is expected to grow steadily as there are nearly 87.4 million Internet subscribers in Pakistan, a figure that is expected to grow significantly over the next five years.
 As per local trade resources, Pakistan is the 46th largest market for eCommerce with a revenue of $5.2 billion in 2023.

-There are also more than 32 million Facebook users in Pakistan and several local companies now use social media to promote their products and services.
+There are also more than 7.3 million Facebook users in Pakistan and several local companies now use social media to promote their products and services.
 According to the Pakistan Telecommunication Authority (PTA), the number of 3G and 4G users in Pakistan reached 124.1 million by the end of February 2023, and the mobile banking sector shows promise.

-The e-commerce sector has focused mainly on consumer products.
-Online customers in Pakistan search for and purchase consumer electronics and mobile phones, employment queries, online education and counseling, sale/purchase and information gathering about vehicles, computers and accessories, financial services, laptops and notebooks, motor vehicles by brand, test preparation and tutoring, and apparel and accessories.
+The e-commerce sector has focused mainly on consumer products and accessories.
+Online customers in Pakistan search for and purchase consumer electronics, make employment queries, receive online education and counseling services, sell/purchase and gather information on vehicles, computers, financial, food and groceries, and countless other products and services.
 Consumer choices and the records they generate also produce a trove of data that is used in targeted advertising.

-There are no banned browsers in Pakistan.
-Google Chrome is the most popular browser with 56 percent of total visitors, followed by Microsoft Internet Explorer with 21 percent.
-The remaining 23 percent of searches are through Android, Safari, Opera, Opera Mini, UC Browser, Safariand Maxthon respectively.
-Google Chrome, Internet Explorer, and Android account for the longest session durations.
+Google Chrome is the most popular browser, accounting for 56 percent of total visitors, followed by Microsoft Internet Explorer/Edge (21 percent).
+The remaining 23 percent of searches are through Android, Safari, Opera, Opera Mini, UC Browser, Safari, and Maxthon respectively.

 Popular eCommerce Sites

-According to reports, 95 percent of e-companies get payments for their online orders by cash-on-delivery.
+According to industry reports, 95 percent of e-companies receive payments for their online orders via cash-on-delivery.
 This increases the liquidity requirements for e-commerce companies and also forces them to have dedicated teams that manage cash receipts for the company, thereby raising operational costs.
-The larger players in the e-commerce space have started to utilize digital payments, and are optimistic that the industry will come together to coax consumers into moving away from cash-on-delivery to online payments.
+The larger players in the e-commerce space have started to utilize digital payments and are optimistic that the industry will come together to coax consumers into moving away from cash-on-delivery to online payments.
 Digital payments also represent a hurdle for Pakistan’s e-commerce sector.
-While a number of products like EasyPaisa, JazzCash, and uPaisa – which are mobile banks - are available today, none of them has high market penetration.
-This, coupled with the fact that only 24 percent of the country’s population has a bank account, vastly raises the cost of doing business for e-commerce companies.
+While a number of products like EasyPaisa, JazzCash, and uPaisa – which are mobile banks - are available today, none of them have high market penetration.
+This, coupled with the fact that only 24 percent of the country’s population has a bank account, significantly increases the cost of doing business for e-commerce companies.

 Major Buying Holidays

-E-commerce entrepreneurs enjoy heavy traffic on Pakistani holidays and event season such as Eid-ul-Fitr (June), Eid-ul-Adha (September), Black Friday, New Year and Wedding Season (October through April).
-Major sporting events can also drive purchases of related equipment and apparel.
+E-commerce entrepreneurs enjoy heavy traffic on Pakistani holidays and event seasons such as Eid-ul-Fitr (April), Eid-ul-Adha (July), Black Friday, New Year and Wedding Season (October through April).
+Major sporting events can also drive purchases of related equipment and merchandise.